 Archaeology Management Plan

-- Describes the interest and role of First Nations and Natives in the archaeology of the city.
+Section 2: First Nations, Natives and Archaeology in Hamilton - Describes the significant interest and role of the First Nations and Natives in the archaeology of the City of Hamilton.

-- Details the implementation and monitoring of the plan.
+Section 8: Implementation and Monitoring - Details the implementation and monitoring of the AMP.

 - Date modified: